 %userprofile%\Documents\RTVS_CSV_Exports folder and then launches that file, which opens it in whatever application is associated with the

 By default the Variable Explorer opens to the global scope.
-You can switch to a package scope by selecting a package from the the drop-down at the top of the window.
+You can switch to a package scope by selecting a package from the drop-down at the top of the window.

-You can also switch to a function scope when you're stopped at a breakpoint in the debugger (note that Variable Explorer does not automatically switch to the function scope of the code being debugged):
+You can also switch to a function scope when stopped at a breakpoint in the debugger (note that Variable Explorer does not automatically switch to the function scope of the code being debugged):

 Variable Explorer automatically changes function scope as you step through code in the debugger, such as showing local variables in a function.